jekyll/minima/_posts/2020-12-11-financial-planning.md

 ### Gold
 30 year return is 10-11%, Equity is 15%.
+Having maybe 5-10% of total assets in gold is okay.
+In India this tends to be much higher as a lot of people like gold.
 Safety from government.
-Have maybe 5-10% of total assets in gold is okay.

 ### Stocks
 You won't have the time or knowledge to manage a stock portfolio.
 There are professional brokers in Dalal street who do this for a living, they will always beat you sitting in your home.